In this section:

 - Familiarity with chapter members and other STCers who ask to register on the site.

-- Your own computer
+- Your own computer with high-speed Internet access

-- FTP application
+- FTP application (FileZilla)

 - Adobe Acrobat Pro